snufkinwa/AE-ther/README.md

-# Æ-therOS
+# Æ-ther

-æ:ther OS is kernel from scratch
+æ:ther is a kernel in a docker container